xazab/xazabcore-lib/docs/script.md

 # Script
-All Dash transactions have scripts embedded into its inputs and outputs.
+All Xazab transactions have scripts embedded into its inputs and outputs.
 The scripts use a very simple programming language, which is evaluated from left to right using a stack.
 The language is designed such that it guarantees all scripts will execute in a limited amount of time (it is not Turing-Complete).

 When a transaction is validated, the input scripts are concatenated with the output scripts and evaluated.
 To be valid, all transaction scripts must evaluate to true.
 A good analogy for how this works is that the output scripts are puzzles that specify in which conditions can those funds be spent.
 The input scripts provide the correct data to make those output scripts evaluate to true.

-For more detailed information about the Dash scripting language, check the online reference [on Bitcoin's wiki](https://en.bitcoin.it/wiki/Script).
+For more detailed information about the Xazab scripting language, check the online reference [on Bitcoin's wiki](https://en.bitcoin.it/wiki/Script).

-The `Script` object provides an interface to construct, parse, and identify Dash scripts.
+The `Script` object provides an interface to construct, parse, and identify Xazab scripts.
 It also gives simple interfaces to create most common script types.
 This class is useful if you want to create custom input or output scripts.
 In other case, you should probably use `Transaction`.

 ## Script creation
 Here's how to use `Script` to create the five most common script types:

 ### Pay to Public Key Hash (p2pkh)
 This is the most commonly used transaction output script.
-It's used to pay to a Dash address (a Dash address is a public key hash encoded in base58check)
+It's used to pay to a Xazab address (a Xazab address is a public key hash encoded in base58check)

 ```javascript
 // create a new p2pkh paying to a specific address